Livelycobra/Hazardouspiggi/README.md

 #Rules and Etiquette For Plug.dj.

-• We allow all music genres under 8 minutes, even mixes/mashups!
-However, we focus more on EDM music and we want actual music, no parodies.
+• We allow all music genres under 6 minutes, even mixes/mashups!
+However, we focus more on EDM music and we want actual music so please, no parodies.

-• We allow swearing, but you cannot use it to disrespect others or use racism/stereotypes.
-Pornography is restricted from here as well, so is anything 18+.
-Just have the parts covered up. ;)
+• We DON'T allow swearing, or the use of racism/stereotypes.
+Pornography Or Any NSFW Contentis restricted from here as well, so is anything 18+

 • Repeating a song in the history is prohibited.

 • We do not allow requests of fans, skips, mehs, songs, and woots.
-We pick what we please.

 • Having more mehs than woots for 10 seconds would result in a song skip.